dgilman/atom_maker/README.md

 Deps: lxml (python-lxml in debian)

 atom_maker generates Atom feeds out of pages that do not have them.
-It comes out of the box with code for Hacker News comments, Gelbooru tag searches, Bugzilla bugs and Twitter feeds.
+It comes out of the box with code for Hacker News comments, Gelbooru tag searches, Bugzilla bugs, Blogspot blogs and special Twitter feed code to strip away @replies.
 Implementing code for a new site is easy.  atom_maker doesn't keep any state - you've been warned.

 Setup
 -----
 Take a look at generators.py to see what sites are available and what arguments the code takes.
 Configure your feeds in prefs.py and browse to rg.py to see your new feed!
+Most users can get away with copying prefs.py.example over.

 Creating a new generator
 ------------------------